 Save for a standard rear-view camera, the TDI and TDI with Sunroof's features mirror those of the SE and SE with Sunroof, respectively, while the TDI with Sunroof and Navigation brings (again, predictably) a nav system in addition to keyless entry.

 All SportWagens come standard with dual front, side and side curtain airbags in addition to traction and stability control systems.

 It's no secret that wagons aren't hot sellers in the U.S., so competition isn't quite as fierce as it is in Europe.
-Still, the Jetta SportWagen is up against a few offerings, including the Acura TSX Sport Wagon and Subaru Outback, while some shoppers will likely want to consider a few crossovers as well.
+Still, the Jetta SportWagen is up against a few offerings, including the more expensive Acura TSX Sport Wagon and Subaru Outback.
+Some shoppers will likely consider car-based crossovers as well.